 Some homeowners have no problem with performing any of these items.
 But oftentimes, it is very time-consuming to find the right vendors and schedule all of the work to be completed in a timely and cost-effective manner.
 A property manager will handle all of this for the homeowner and this is one of the big benefits of using a property manager.

 You might consider renting your property if you have a desire to return to the area.
 Here in Colorado Springs, we often see military families that plan on returning to the area at retirement or when they’re through with their military service.
 For this reason, they will decide to put their home into a property management program or in some cases, manage themselves from a distance.
 The upside is that when they return they know exactly where they’re going to live.
 Additionally, pricing fluctuations don’t affect them as they don’t have to buy back into the market at a higher rate.

 Another good reason to rent your home is the possibility of catching a rising equity tide.
 During the latest recession, we used a term referring to some of our homeowners as “accidental landlords”.
-These were people that were unable to sell their homes without writing a check and were not willing to walk away or go through the short sale process.
+These were people that were unable to sell their homes without writing a check and were not willing to face foreclosure or go through the short sale process.

 Some people have a genuine desire to own property and be a landlord.
-Every now and again you meet someone who just loves owning a lot of property and getting to know their tenants.
+Every now and again you meet someone who just loves owning a lot of property and getting to know the tenants.
 They really don’t mind the hassles involved and always seem to be on the run and energized by what they do.
 Yes, these people exist but are rare.